 also works with Meteorite analyst/technician and meteorite curator

 False information, misinformation, disinformation, and gatekeeping.
 Igneous extrusive volcanic Dacite, an evolved lava, is not a sedimentary rock.
 Nor is hard dense igneous extrusive volcanic Rhyolite a less dense volcanic Tuff.
 My Earth Science students wouldn't even make these mistakes.
 It was purposeful misinformation, disinformation, and gatekeeping.
 Also in addition, I would like to ask PhD Cosmochemist and professor B2, why does NASA name, and continue to name, missions after Greek and Egyptian gods?
-Seems this particular latest NASA mission name has a very specific forced acronym and purposeful name to match an Egyptian god.
+Seems this particular latest NASA mission name of which he is intimately involved, has a very specific forced acronym and purposeful name to match an Egyptian god.
 Why doesn't NASA use the many names of the one and only Judeo/Christian G-d?
 Why do they keep honoring Greek and Roman gods throughout NASA?
 What message are they trying to tell us?

 *(Senior Research Specialist, Meteorite

 Collection Manager, Meteorite analyst and technician B3 and assistant

 for B1and B2.
 She works with University of __________ ):